Resources to inspire perseverance in every classroom every day.

 In this app, a character narrates obstacles and frustrations that young students may face daily.
 After tapping to have the character breathe deeply, students can pick a strategy and see the outcome of staying calm through adversity.

 Lessons and short videos encourage students to speak with local "leaders," discovering the steps they took to get where they are today.
-Explore the Perseverance section for inspiring videos and have kids use them to set goals.
+Explore the Interests section for inspiring videos and have kids use them to set goals.

 Build perseverance in all subjects